-Although it’s perfectly feasible to run the Way in either direction, our guide runs the gamut from west to east.
-There are a (very) few sections which split walkers and cyclists onto different paths for safety, erosion or SSSI (site of special scientific interest) reasons, so take care to follow them.
+Although it’s perfectly feasible to ride the Way in either direction, our guide runs the gamut from west to east.
+There are a few sections which split walkers and cyclists onto different paths for safety, erosion or SSSI (site of special scientific interest) reasons, so take care to follow them.
 Particularly on the last stretch to Eastbourne, the route splits into two, heading directly cross-country is the bike and walking path, whereas a footpath-only variant heads down to the coast and runs along the clifftops.
 This is not the one for bikes; should you veer from the path of cycling righteousness you may well find yourself the recipient of more than a few stern rebukes.

-Weatherwise, the South Downs enjoy a temperate climate, and there’s a good chance of fine weather in the late spring through to early autumn - although it certainly pays to be prepared for rain, especially as the chalk terrain, as mentioned, can make things rather slippery.
+Weather-wise, the South Downs enjoy a temperate climate, and there’s a good chance of fine weather in the late spring through to early autumn, although it certainly pays to be prepared for rain, especially as the chalk terrain, as mentioned, can make things rather slippery.

 In terms of accommodation, there are a few campsites available, but honestly your best bet may well end up being B&B accommodation.
 Wild camping without permission from the landowner isn’t legal in England, so if you do find yourself hankering for it, get permission first.

-I hope you like hills first thing in the morning, as depending on where you overnighted, this second leg of the South Downs Way starts off with a rather stiff one.
+I hope you like hills first thing in the morning, as depending on where you overnighted, this second leg of the South Downs Way starts off with a rather stiff …